-- Call the school office in the morning if your child will not be able to attend school that day. - Inform the school of the reason for your child's absence. - Communicable health problems such as Chicken Pox, strep throat, or head lice must be reported to the school nurse immediately.
-If your child contracts head lice, all nits must be gone from the child's scalp before returning to school. - Children who are sick should be free of fever, diarrhea and vomiting for 24 hours without the help of medication before returning to school.
+- Call the school office in the morning if your child will not be able to attend school that day. - Inform the school of the reason for your child's absence. - Communicable health problems such as Chicken Pox, strep throat, or head lice must be reported to the school nurse immediately. - Children who are sick should be free of fever, diarrhea and vomiting for 24 hours without the help of medication before returning to school.

 A signed absence note from the parent or guardian is required the day your child returns to school.
 Absent notes should list the date(s) your child was absent from school and the reason for their absences.
 Any absence that is not accompanied by such a note will be documented as an illegal absence.